StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 **order_by** (optional)

-Specify the sort key of materialized view, like the sort key of a regular table.
-If not explicitlly specify the sort key, it will choose some of prefix columns from select list.
+Specify the sort key of materialized view.
+If you do not specify the sort key, StarRocks choose some of prefix columns from SELECT list.

 **COMMENT** (optional)